Selecting and targeting elements

 The Tour and Hints tools use CSS selectors for finding elements in the site.
 You don't have to learn how to create selectors from scratch.
 The visual helper will help you to select the proper element by pointing and clicking at it.

-But sometimes it's difficult to guess the corrector or unique CSS selector.
+Sometimes, however, it's difficult to guess the correct or unique CSS selector.
 Not every developer decorates elements with ID attributes.
-Also, there are JavaScript libraries that generate random class names for elements.
-You will be able to find the element by them, but they can change over time and your tour or help will stop showing.
+There are also JavaScript libraries that generate random class names for elements.
+You will still be able to find the element with these, but if they change over time, your tour may stop showing.

-There is a brief overview of typical selector problems and their possible solutions.
-Some of them need code changes.
+This has been a brief overview of typical selector problems and their possible solutions.
+Some of them may need code changes or adjustments.

-Remember, try to talk to developers.
-They can find the best solution that fits your application.
+Remember, try to talk to your developers if possible.
+They will help in finding the best solution for your application.

 The selector looks like or will contain part of something like this: div.css-13snr3i

 If the given class name doesn't look human-coded, it is probably generated.
-Your application could use the Emotion library for example.
+Your application could use the Emotion library, for example.
 You can configure it to format the class name with a prefix and a label.
 Please see the labelFormat config option in the Emotion docs.
-It will turn to this:
+It will generate this:

 div.css-13snr3i-MYCSS_src--App--Box